Explanation Of The Tools That Are Available To Database Administers To Prevent Security Breaches

 Payment Card Industry Data Security Standard (PCI DSS).
 The PCI DSS is a set of rules that ensures the security of customer account data information when making the payment of goods at retail stores.
 The important bodies that get affected include retailers like SuperMart.

-Electronic Fund Transfer Act, Regulation E. Enacted in 1978, this law protects the rights of consumers that engage in electronic fund transfers from errors and frauds.
+Electronic Fund Transfer Act, Regulation E. Enacted in 1978, this law protects the rights of consumers who engage in electronic fund transfers from errors and fraud.
 This law encompasses Point of Sale (POS) security also which many retail stores like SuperMart utilize.
-Other ways of fund transfer may also include transactions made on the internet where most security breach attacks originate.
+Other ways of fund transfer may also include transactions made on the internet, where most security breach attacks originate.

 Fair and Accurate Credit Transaction Act (FACTA), including Red Flags, Rule.
 It helps consumers of retail stores and other online markets from identity theft.
 This law also facilitates the accuracy and privacy of information, and in a data breach, a hacker may steal this information and misuse it (Staff, 2017).